haimbilia/BuyHub/readme.txt

     => 063186 - Seller UI: Spacing issue between the search field and advanced search icon at the seller's end.
     => 063103 - Seller UI: Badges request option is not showing if the "record" is linked with the badge and error is showing while clicking on the "request" icon on the badges page.
     => 063101 - Seller UI: Badges functionality is not working properly at the seller's end.
+    => 063191 - Seller UI: "Dropdown icon and cross icon" is not aligned while binding the product and the "successful message" is not showing while editing the details under the special price and volume discount section

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last